 And perhaps the best part?
 It’s FREE.

 So how do we, as adults, help them get there?
-Here are a few tidbits of wisdom that I’ve learned in my years as an English and Reading teacher that can help you and your student find the joy in reading once more.
+Here are a few tidbits of wisdom that I’ve learned in my years as an English and Reading teacher that can help you and your reluctant teen find the joy in reading once more.

 1. Always start with interests and hobbies.